LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

       ### External links

-      External links should always be accompanied with an icon(icon-external-link-20) after it, except in Link list then it should be placed before the link and icon-external-link-32 should be used.
+      External links should always be accompanied by an appended icon (icon-external-link-20).
+External links in Link lists should use the external icon (icon-external-link-32) on the left side.

-      External links should be opened in another tab/window so they should have the target attribute set to **_blank.**
+      It goes without saying, but external links should be opened in a new tab using the `rel` and `target` attributes.

       ```
-        <a href="#" target="_blank">Regular link</a><svg role="presentation" class="text-blue icon-right icon  icon-nudge-up-01" width="20" height="20"><use xlink:href="#icon-external-link-20"></use></svg>
+        <a href="#" target="_blank" rel="noopener noreferrer">External link</a><svg role="presentation" class="text-blue icon-right icon  icon-nudge-up-01" width="20" height="20"><use xlink:href="#icon-external-link-20"></use></svg>
       ```

       #### Modifiers

-      There are several helper classes to your disposal to work with this link styling.

-      * `link-no-underline` can be used when you do not want the underline.
+      * `link-no-underline` removes text decoration from links.

-      * `link-adaptive` does not show the underline until the anchor is interacted with.
+      * `link-adaptive` inherits text color and hides underline until hovered.

-      * `link-complex` can be used when the link is wrapped around a container and you want the correct link behavior on a targeted element within the container.
+      * `link-complex` and `link-complex-target`.
+Used to wrap a link around a larger block of content, and you want the correct link behavior (hover styles, for example) on a targeted element within the container.
+Popular in clickable cards with "Read more" links.

-      * `link-complex-adaptive-target` is like `link-complex`(& `link-complex-target`), but the link does not get the default link styling, and instead gets the adaptive, inherit styling.
-Used mainly in the header and footer components.
+      * `link-complex-adaptive-target`, alternative to `link-complex-target` with the adaprive treatment.
 ---